 Compose a letter to the editor for your local newspaper.
 You can get the word out to your community about the importance of increased attention to environmental causation and prevention of breast cancer, pushing for environmental health legislation, etc. Visit our Be Informed pages for information.
-You can also visit our Recent News page for current news.
-Use the knowledge and resources from our website, add it to your passion for breast cancer prevention, and educate the public about these issues!
+Use the knowledge and resources from our website combined with your passion for breast cancer prevention to educate the public about these issues!

 Click here to learn more about how you can contact your legislators.